 You need a new face cleanser without alcohols and harsh ingredients, something light and water-based.
 Some face washes include plant-based oils that lift away grime and oil and dissolve makeup.
 If you have problems with clogged pores and blackheads, look for washes that contain salicylic or glycolic acid to gently exfoliate dead cells.
+You could also try using an electronic cleansing brush to help unclog your pores.
 And one little tip: use lukewarm water for washing because it’s less irritating to skin.

 You may always have combination skin, but you can manage it with the right tools.
 Check out our reviews of the best face washes for combination skin below.